 It is the mission of the Hardin County Conservation Board to:

 The first meeting of the Hardin County Conservation Board was held on July 8, 1958.
-On August 12, 1958, the first parcel of property was given to Hardin County Conservation Board and is now known as Bigelow Park.
+Shortly thereafter, on August 12, 1958, the first parcel of property was given to Hardin County Conservation Board and is now known as Bigelow Park.

-Homer Calkins was hired as the first executive director on October 5, 1960.
-Over the years, the Hardin County Conservation Board had acquired 63 areas and manages over 2,798 acres of:
+The conservation board hired Iowa Falls native, Homer Calkins, as the first executive director on October 5, 1960.
+Over the last 60 years, the Hardin County Conservation Board has acquired 63